 1. Starting Renovations Too Soon

 There are few things more exciting than a home renovation project.
 That said, there are few mistakes more common than homeowners starting renovations too soon.
-If you just moved into a home, we recommend living in the space for some time before diving into the renovation process.
+If you just moved into a home, we recommend living in the space for some time before starting the renovation process.
 This will allow you to get familiar with the space, learn its flow, and see how you interact with it on a daily basis.

 2. Underestimating Costs